-Now standard drained triaxial test on sand; from there we will have to find it out your E. This is a typical curve of your standard drained triaxial test on sand.
-If you look at here; that means this is my peak; that means this is peak means, these I am taking as a failure right whatever your failure load is there, take the 50 percent, take your 50 percent of a failure, mark the point, as I said draw the draw draw the tangent with this point from origin to here.
-And this is called E 50; this e 50 you can extrapolate volume versus your strain, change in volume versus your strain; from there, where you are getting?
-That means you are drawing a tangent, from there you can find it out your nu; you can find it out nu.
-Means, where I am getting the E?
-This E can be a extrapolated.
-This once you get the E, suppose I am getting E from here, I can mark it, I can join, whatever the slope you are getting that is nothing but your that slope will your nu value, Poisson's ratio value will because it is volume change in volume by your strain.
+Now, standard drained triaxial test on sand, from there we will have to find it out your E. This is a typical curve of your standard drained triaxial test on sand.
+If you look at here that means this is my peak.
+That means this is peak means this I am taking as a failure right?
+Whatever your failure load is there take the 50 percent of your failure mark the point as I said.
+Draw the tangent with this point from origin to here and this is called E 50.
+This E 50 you can extrapolate volume versus your strain change in volume, versus your strain from there where you are getting.
+That means you are drawing a tangent from there you can find it out your mu you can find it out mu.

-So based on the E, whatever you find it out E, that can be extrapolated the point the where you are getting the E, whether E 50, E initial or may be E final or E failure, that you extrapolate with your volume versus your strain, from there you can find it out nu.
-From here we are getting two parameters; one is your E 50 another is your nu 50; nu is nothing but is your Poisson's ratio; this is your modulus of elasticity; this is your Poisson's ratio.
-Once you know nu and E, then you can easily find it out what is the other parameter, G shear modulus you can find it out from this correlations.
-So G 50 I got it E 50 by 2 by 2 plus nu 50, and nu 50 is nothing but is your one-third value what you are getting from there one-third value.
+Means, where I am getting the E this E can be extrapolated this once you get.
+Suppose I am getting a E from here I can mark it, I can join whatever this slope you are getting that is nothing but your that slope will give your mu value poisson's ratio value, because it is volume change in volume by your strain.
+So, based on the E whatever you find it out E that can be extrapolated the point where you are getting the E whether E 50, E initial or may be E final or E failure that you extrapolate with your volume versus your strain from there you can find it out mu.
+From here we are getting two parameters one is your E 50 another is your mu 50, mu is nothing but is your poisson's ratio.
+This is your modulus of elasticity.
+This is your poisson's ratio.
+Once you know mu and E then you can easily find it out what is the other parameter, G shear modulus you can find it out from these correlations.

+So, G 50 I got it, E 50 by 2 by 2 plus nu 50 and nu 50 is nothing but is your one third value what you are getting from there one third value.

-Standard drained triaxial test on sand: These are the people, they have given this correlations with this triaxial test; how to find it out E 50?
-One is your Vermeer and schanz, and NTNU; from there for loose or silt sand, and dense and clean sand, E 50 in terms of effective pressure that is your 100 kilopascal, they find it out in terms overburden pressure, this is your effective and p reference.
-These are the correlations they have given, if you even if if you you do not have if you know the what is your sigma x and p reference, p reference is your 100 kilopascal.
-Once you know, then you can find it out E 50, this is based on this correlations, based on your experimental results.
+Standard drained triaxial test on sand, these are the people they have given this co relations with this from triaxial test.
+How to find it out E 50.
+One is your Vermeer and Schanz and N T N U from.
+Therefore, loose or silt sand and dense and clean sand E 50 in terms of effective pressure.
+That is your 100 k P a, they find it out in terms of overburden pressure this is your effective and p reference.
+These are the co relations they have given if you even if you do not have, if you know what is your sigma x and p reference, p is your 100 k P a.
+Once you know then you can find it out E 50, this is based on this co relation based on experimental results.